-Another thing to pay attention even within a serious newspaper is whether its News or Opinion.
+Another thing to pay attention to even within a serious newspaper is whether it’s News or Opinion.
 Look at the heading, as if something is an opinion it will say so.
 News should provide objective information on current events.
-While opinion pieces represent the authors subjective thoughts.
+While opinion pieces represent the author’s subjective thoughts.

 Try following primary sources directly on social media:

 - Bill McKibben (Twitter)

 - Dr. Jonathan Foley (Twitter)

 - Michael E. Mann (Twitter, Instagram, Facebook)